IsaacGomez10/SeleniumTasks/README.md

-# Assignment Task: Selenium 101
+# Assignment Task: Selenium 101 for Java

 ## :small_blue_diamond: Overview
 This project automates three scenarios using **Java**, **Selenium**, and **TestNG**.
 The structure is organized into separate packages for scenarios, locators, and hooks, with an XML file for execution.